 '''

 // Confirms the draft

-PUT /v1/orders/drafts←
+PUT /v1/orders/drafts⊷

 /{draft_id}/confirmation

 { "confirmed": true }

 '''

-Creating order drafts is a non-binding operation as it doesn't entail any consequences, so it's fine to create drafts without the idempotency token.
-Confirming drafts is a naturally idempotent operation, with the draft\id serving as its idempotency key.
+Creating order drafts is a non-binding operation since it doesn't entail any consequences, so it's fine to create drafts without the idempotency token.

+Confirming drafts is a naturally idempotent operation, with the draft\id being its idempotency key.

-It is also worth mentioning that adding idempotency tokens to naturally idempotent handlers is not meaningless.
-It allows distinguishing between two situations:
+Also worth mentioning that adding idempotency tokens to naturally idempotent handlers isn't meaningless either, since it allows to distinguish two situations:

-- The client did not receive the response due to network issues and is now repeating the request. - The client made a mistake by posting conflicting requests.
+- a client didn't get the response because of some network issues, and is now repeating the request; - a client made a mistake by posting conflicting requests.

-Consider the following example: imagine there is a shared resource, characterized by a revision number, and the client tries to update it.
+Consider the following example: imagine there is a shared resource, characterized by a revision number, and a client tries updating it.